The First Rule: Top or Bottom, YOU are responsible for your own safety.

 - Turns out brains need blood and have a lot to do with nerves.

-- Never put rope across the front of the neck.
+- The more advanced rule is: Never put uncontrolled/unmonitored pressure across the front of the neck.

 On these graphics, the green areas are OK to strike at reasonable levels, while the red areas should be avoided.
 The white areas are fine for sensation, but not heavy sensation.
 For example, punching someone in the stomache can cause severe damamage if it is too hard; whereas slapping it up to a moderate level, but not too hard, is normally fine.
 But as always, talk with your partner first and work up to things so you don’t push too far.